yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

     ![OpenShift application running](./media/howto-deploy-java-eap-app/application_running_openshift.png)

 1. The application shows you the name of the pod which has served the information.
-To verify the clustering capabilities, you could add some Todos and select "All" in the `Filter` combo box.
+To verify the clustering capabilities, you could add some Todos.
 Then delete the pod with the name indicated in the `Server Host Name` field that appears on the application `(oc delete pod <pod name>)`, and once deleted, create a new Todo on the same application window.
-You will see that the new Todo is added via an Ajax request and your view has not been reset to the default; "All" is still selected on your filter combo box and all the records are shown in the application.
-However, this time your request was server by a different pod.
+You will see that the new Todo is added via an Ajax request and the `Server Host Name` field now shows a different name.
+Behind the scenes, the new request has been sent by the OpenShift load balancer to an available pod, and Jakarta Faces has been able to restore the Jakarta Faces view retrieving it from the HTTP Session copy stored in the pod which is processing the request.

-    It means your Jakarta Faces view, which was stored on a HTTP Session, has not been reset to a new one when the response is served by a different pod.
 Indeed you will see that the `Session ID` field has not changed.
+If the session was not replicated across your pods, you will get a Jakarta Faces ViewExpiredException.

 ## Clean up resources